This vegan tomato basil soup is rich and creamy and served with a drizzle of homemade basil oil. Super easy and restaurant worthy!

 - Vegan Carrot Soup

-- 1 Tbsp Coconut Sugar (or sub Brown Sugar)
+- 1 Tablespoon Coconut Sugar or Light Brown Sugar

 For the Basil Oil (Optional):